silentDjay/Mapstery/README.md

 Improvements still to implement:

-* Give the user reasonable numbers (without all the decimal points) when telling them how far away their click was from the target country
 * Keep a record of previous countries clicked/not clicked and how many clicks it took to find (Node backend)
 * Use Leaflet/D3 to create interactive maps to display collective gameplay data